 As a fifteen year old still at school, I was given the opportunity to work in a Recruitment office in Glasgow for my work experience.
 I didn’t know what it meant to work in an office but I learnt very quickly that there are a lot of different tasks to do.
-I carried out jobs such as CV formatting which did sound really complicated but once I had been shown, it wasn’t too bad.
-I also carried out credit checks on people looking to get jobs in financial services, I attended a candidate registration which is when a person wants to get a job through the recruitment agency, they get interviewed by one of the consultants.
-I also carried out CV searches on the internet to find candidates that look good for jobs.
+Some of the jobs I carried out included CV formatting which did sound really complicated but once I had been shown, it wasn’t too bad.
+Also, I carried out credit checks on people looking to get jobs in financial services.
+The opportunity to see a candidate registration was also given to me – which is when a person wants to get a job through the recruitment agency, they get interviewed by one of the consultants.
+In addition to this, I carried out CV searches on the internet to find candidates that look good for jobs.

 One thing that I’ve come to realise in my time working here is that they use technical names for simple things.
 For example; ‘procurement’, basically all it means is people buying things to use for work (i.e. – company car or computers).
 Another example is ‘General Ad Hoc Duties’, this is when the business needs stuff done. (i.e. – purchase a new filing cabinet or photocopying).

 I like the nature of everyone in the office, they’re chatty, but in a good way though!
 We all have some laughs in the office too, we talk about things that are not even related to our jobs, for example- Jane, Fatima and Susan were all talking about tea, what’s their favourite tea, how long do they leave the tea bag in for and watching programs about how they make tea.
 Unbelievably British, I know!